librematch/delta-play-replay/README.md

-# age-replay
+# aoe2rd (AoE2DE Replay Delta)

-A (hobby) project to communicate with the gRPC api exposed by AoE2DE during replays and creating a new replay format for Age of Empires II: Definitive Edition (AoE2DE).
+A (hobby) project to communicate with the gRPC api exposed by AoE2DE during replays and creating a new replay format `*.aoe2rd` for Age of Empires II:
+Definitive Edition (AoE2DE).

 ## Background